Simple Specs

 String firstname;

-The corresponding entity path will default to the field name, but you can also set @Spec#path
+The corresponding entity path will default to the field name, but you can also set @Spec#path to change it:

 @Spec(path = "...") // Takes precedence if defined